-For Primary SenseTM users the following resources may be relevant
+For Primary Sense users the following resources may be relevant

-- Primary SenseTM users can access CQI templates via the desktop application under the CQI tab.

-Instructions can be found here)

-- Videos on how to use Primary SenseTM and reports can be found here
+- Videos on how to use Primary Sense and reports can be found here.

-- Some useful reports in Primary SenseTM for identifying patients for WCC:
+- Some useful reports in Primary Sense for identifying patients for WCC:

-- o health assessments
+- o Health Assessments

-- o chronic lung disease and asthma
+- o Chronic Lung Disease and Asthma

-- o patients with high complexity (5 & 4)
+- o Patients with High Complexity (5 & 4)

-- o diabetes mellitus
+- o Diabetes Mellitus

-- COVID-19 vulnerable patients
+- o COVID-19 Vulnerable Patients

 Sample and sample size are the number of patients you select for a CQI activity.
 Sampling is the process of selecting suitable patients.
 Sampling strategy is how you choose patients; this is your decision